HulaTime/battle_ships/README.md

 As a player
 So that I can have a coherent game
-I would like ships to be constrained to be on the board

-As a player
-So that I can have a coherent game
 I would like ships to be constrained not to overlap

 As a player